 Those in left wing of the Democrats regard Biden as a compromised – and compromising – sell-out.
 The centrist Democrats see Sanders as an unelectable radical and something of an interloper.
 The two men represented the fractured and fractious party’s internal battle, and each side believes the other cannot win this fall’s election against Donald Trump.

 A split Democratic Party is not an anomaly, but a recurrent feature of the party’s history.
 From the beginning of the Democratic Party in the Age of Jackson, regionalism and regional disagreements led to accommodationist practices.
-These became more pronounced after the Civil War, as Northern and Southern Democrats worked together in a testy coalition marked by an uneasy coalition over segregation (described in this earlier post).
+These became more pronounced after the Civil War, as Northern and Southern Democrats worked together in a testy coalition marked by an uneasy entente about segregation (described in this earlier post).

 The current Democratic Party is divided over traditional issues of the Left, such as increased social benefits and wealth inequality.
 Parties of the Left in such nations as the United Kingdom and Canada have been marked by similar internecine battles that have hampered their success in national politics.

 Such matters divided the Liberal parties in both the aforementioned nations in the Twentieth Century, and their responses were different in practice and in result.
 The Liberal Party of the UK was torn by internal disagreements about the extent of government involvement in social and economic reforms.
 One faction was led by David Lloyd George, the last Liberal Prime Minister and the primary proponent of reform.
 Inside the party, they fought with the centrist group over not only social welfare reforms but also over foreign policy – particularly disengagement from empire-building and a de-emphasis on military spending.
 World War One and its ruinous aftermath broke the party apart.